Things to Do at University: The Student Bucket List

 University gym

-The most subsidised gym you'll ever access.
-Typically Β£80βΒ£180/year including gym floor, classes, and sometimes pool access.
-A no-brainer for any student who exercises even occasionally.
+The most subsidised gym you will ever access.
+Typically £80 to £180 per year including gym floor, classes and sometimes pool access.
+A straightforward decision for any student who exercises even occasionally.

 National museums and galleries